INAV T-tail Layout Fixed-wing Tuning Guide

 ② Check the risk acknowledgment box

-③ Move Master slider to 100%
+③ Immediately move the Master slider to 100%.

 For enabling DShot protocol: https://docs.speedybee.cn/plane/inav/settings/esc/esc-calib-dshot.html